RaoulSchikora/orthogonality_of_self-distributivity/README.md

 ### Position

-Positions are represented as lists containing of 0 and 1.
-The user has to ensure that no other Int is contained in that list, as behaviour is undefined for those cases.
+Positions are represented as lists containing 0 and 1.
+The user has to ensure that no other `Int` is contained in that list, as behaviour is undefined for those cases.

 ### Trek

 A Trek is defined as a tuple of a Term and a list of position tuples.
-With the funciton `defCheck` we can check, if a trek obeys SD1, SD2, SD3 and SD4, i.e., if the tuple of Term and positions tuples indeed defined a trek according to the definition by R. Schikora.
+With the funciton `defCheck` we can check, if a trek obeys SD1, SD2, SD3 and SD4, i.e., if the tuple of Term and position tuples indeed defines a trek according to the definition by R. Schikora.

 ## Modules